SaurabhChawla100/spark-radiant/docs/SizeBasedJoinOrderingRerInSpark.md

 ```

 Note - Will add few more optimization in near future.
-1) ReOrder the multiple SMJ based on size.
-Smaller table join executes first compared to bigger table in SMJ.
-2) ReOrder the Join by having the join condition with Partition column first compared to Non Partition column condition
+1) ReOrder the Join by having the join condition with Partition column first compared to Non Partition column condition